maxbezs/max-bezs-guide/JS.md

 }
 ```

-Remember, these are just examples to illustrate the guidelines.
-Adapt them to your specific project needs and coding style.

 ## Service Worker

 The service worker is used solely to get the PWA mark, which is an important part for a web application, but for a typical website it is just an additional, auxiliary feature.
 But still it has to be in every website created by you.